 Mobile RUM can track slow network calls, but frozen screens can happen in many ways beyond a single slow network call.
 If multiple SDKs are initializing at startup, the network calls they fire could resolve quickly yet lead to congestion when processing the data on the device.
 Likewise, storing or transforming data can be CPU-intensive and result in a frozen screen.

 Users force quit mobile apps for many reasons.
-It could be that they are just clearing out their running apps, or it could be a sign of frustration with the app (e.g. slowness, too many ads, frozen screen).
+It could be that they are just clearing out their running apps, or it could be a sign of frustration with the app (e.g., slowness, too many ads, frozen screen).
 A mobile RUM solution cannot provide insights about a spike in user terminations because it’s not built to monitor entire user experiences.
 In troubleshooting these types of issues, where there’s an absence of information, having complete data from every session is crucial.
 That way, the mobile team can go from an indicator metric to immediately filtering affected sessions across attributes to spot patterns that lead to causes.

 Observability is a design concept defined as the ability of a system to enable identifying its internal states by analyzing its external outputs.
 In layman’s terms, you can look at an observable system from the outside and know exactly what’s happening inside.
 An observable application leverages design and instrumentation to provide insights that enhance monitoring and logging data.

-- In mobile APM, we determine how healthy a person is by timing how long they can run on a treadmill.
+- In mobile APM we determine how healthy a person is by timing how long they can run on a treadmill.

-- In mobile RUM, we instead get a list of every action they take and how long it takes to complete them.
+- In mobile RUM we instead get a list of every action they take and how long it takes to complete them.

-In other words, observability is a measure of a system’s ability to enable teams to diagnose what’s happening inside without the need for guesswork and process of elimination.
+In other words, observability is a measure of a system’s ability to enable teams to diagnose what’s happening inside without the need for guesswork or the process of elimination.
 When observability is integrated into an application, the mobile team can easily gauge its internals and navigate to the root cause of issues faster.

 As businesses increasingly turn to mobile as a primary revenue mechanism, the ability to make decisions with high-fidelity data and insights becomes a key competitive advantage.
 To move fast, it’s crucial to have full visibility into your mobile applications: